Do you have an awesome Articulate Storyline course that you'd like to share with the world, but you don't have a place to host it?

 All that's left to do is grab the link that you can share with others.
 Select the Storyline course folder that you just uploaded so that we can view its contents.

 Select the "story_html5.html" file.
 If you don't see that file, then select the "story.html" file.
-(Later versions of Storyline got rid of the "story_html5.html" file.)
+(Later versions of Storyline do not have the "story_html5.html" file.)

-At the bottom of the next page, you'll see the public-facing URL for your Storyline project.
+Now you'll see the public-facing URL for your Storyline project under "Object URL."

 Amazon S3 is a great way to host Storyline projects when you don't have access to your own hosting server.
 The process outlined in this tutorial is the quickest way to get up and running, but you could also use an FTP client (such as MSP360 Explorer) to have more precise control over your desktop-to-bucket transfers.